Germany EU Blue Card for Young Professionals: HR Guide 2025

 To qualify for the EU Blue Card, your employee must meet these criteria:

-• Recognized Degree: A university degree (bachelor’s, master’s, or equivalent) from a German institution or a foreign degree recognized in Germany, verifiable via the ANABIN database.
+- Recognized Degree: A university degree (bachelor’s, master’s, or equivalent) from a German institution or a foreign degree recognized in Germany.
+Foreign degrees must be verifiable via the ANABIN database or by going through the ZAB recognition process.
 For regulated professions (e.g., doctors, lawyers), a professional license is required.
 See Recognition in Germany.

-• Job Offer or Contract: A binding job offer or signed employment contract with a German employer for at least six months.
-The role must match the employee’s qualifications, and self-employment is not permitted.
+- Job Offer or Contract: A binding job offer or signed employment contract with a German employer for at least six months.
+The role must match the employee’s qualifications, and self-employment will not be considered.

 These criteria align with Germany’s need for skilled talent, as outlined on Make it in Germany.